bireswarghosh/react-project-1/README.md

 now hear we simpaly add  4 div  in Home.jsx and add it scss file in home.scss . this some basic .

-# we want a tag that`s work it shift pages without loded like Link tag and go to parfect id likr <a> tag so intruduse , npm i react-router-hash-link
+# we want a tag that`s work it shift pages without loded like Link tag and go to parfect id like <a> tag so introduse , npm i react-router-hash-link